HCL-TECH-SOFTWARE/connections-automation/README.md

 ### Running post installation tasks

-If you don't plan on installing the Component Pack and `cnx_application_ingress` is set to a host that can access the Connections server frontend (eg. IHS) via a browser now, run this playbook to set up some post installation bits and pieces to make the Connections deployment accessible.
-Otherwise, continue to the Component Pack deployment before testing the deployment.
+If you don't plan on installing the Component Pack and `cnx_application_ingress` is set to a host that can access the Connections server frontend (eg. IHS) via a browser now, run this playbook to set up some post-installation configurations:

 ```
 ansible-playbook -i environments/examples/cnx8/db2/inventory.ini playbooks/hcl/connections-post-install.yml